Skip to content

 3. Field Mapping

-When we load a new catalog, we need to map the product information we have in the e-commerce platform to the fields typically required by platforms.
+When uploading a new catalog, we need to map the information from our e-commerce platform to the fields required by different platforms.

-At the top of the page, you can select the Preview icon to review how the fields of your products are configured.
+At the top of the page, you can click on the Preview icon to review how your product fields are configured.
+In the Before And After section, you will see an example of the transformations applied to prepare your catalog for optimization.

 Once everything is reviewed, you can click Finish.